 Along with the projects, the club plans to host more meetings and events for members to build a community.
 They frequently go on bird walks around campus, Chilton said.

-“Some people use it as a like, a chance to talk with other birders.
+“Some people use it as a chance to talk with other birders.
 Me, I prefer to be looking for birds a little bit more, but I do enjoy getting to talk to people,” he said.

 Last year, the club couldn't host as many events because of members' conflicting schedules.
 This semester, however, Dobrowolski said she is determined to make a change.

-"So this year, I'm trying to have a lot of bird walks, meetings...thinking of doing a bird movie night... collaborating with Columbia Audubon Society," Dobrowolski said.
+"So this year, I'm trying to have a lot of bird walks, meetings ... thinking of doing a bird movie night ... collaborating with Columbia Audubon Society," Dobrowolski said.

 The club holds two meetings each week.
-Additionally, they plan birdwatching events in nearby forests, such as the Beidler Forest said Chilton.
+Additionally, they plan birdwatching events in nearby forests, such as the Beidler Forest, said Chilton.

 The club has a variety of members, from students who are already bird enthusiasts to students who only recently found the club through organization fairs, Dobrowolski said.